kitttn/temptest/Build-custom-config.md

 First, nuttx is set up to build in-tree using a .config that matches an existing [defconfig](Build-default-config).
 Then, `make menuconfig` is run, and the user modifies the configuration as required.
 On completion, the generated configuration file is in `nuttx/.config`, relative to the root directory of the nuttx repository.

-After the configuration step is complete, the firmware is built in-tree by running make.
+After the configuration step is complete, the firmware is built in-tree by running `make`.

 ## STEP 1. run configuration script